drupaldevdays/provisioning/README.md

     └── website
     ```

-0. If you are using ubuntu as your host operating system(ie: your physical machine), install NFS by typing:
+0. If you are using ubuntu as your host operating system(i.e. your physical machine), install NFS by typing:
     ```bash
     sudo apt-get install nfs-common nfs-kernel-server
     ```